-Of course you want to sell all your cards on the auction house for thousands of coins, but that’s just not realistic.
+Naturally, you want to sell all your cards at the auction house for thousands of coins, but that’s just not realistic.
 And a lot of cards you earn through challenges are not auctionable.

 Look at the bottom right of all your cards, a lot of them may have a little box with the letters BND which stands for ‘bound’.
 The card is bound to your account and cannot be transferred to another player through auctions or trades; it’s non-tradeable.

-Any card you have that isn’t marked BND should be thrown on the auction house at least once to see if you cant maximize your return, however if the card is a low rating (anything under 70) you likely won’t have much interest, and it might be better just to quick sell them.
+Any card you have that isn’t marked BND should be thrown on the auction house at least once to see if you can maximize your return, however, if the card is a low rating (anything under 70) you likely won’t have much interest, and it might be better to quick sell them.

 It seems reductive to tell you to spend coins in an article meant to help you make coins quickly, but much like real investing, investing wisely can pay off big time down the road.

-The MUT economy runs almost similarly to the stock market in a lot of ways.
-If you buy the ‘dip’ on certain players then you could make some quick coin.
+The MUT economy runs almost similar to the stock market in a lot of ways.
+If you buy the ‘dip’ on certain players then you could make some quick coins.